 Pacific Harbour maintenance dredging, Bribie Island

-This project involves the removal of approximately 60,000 to 80,000 cubic metres of material from within the Pacific Harbour Canal Estate, at Banksia Beach on Bribie Island, with transport, placement and treatment at Council’s Dredge Material Management Facility (DMMF) located at 1077 Bribie Island Road, Ningi.
+This project involves the removal of approximately approximately 80,000 cubic metres of material from within the Pacific Harbour Canal Estate, at Banksia Beach on Bribie Island, with transport, placement and treatment at Council’s Dredge Material Management Facility (DMMF) located at 1077 Bribie Island Road, Ningi.
 Maintenance dredging of the Pacific Harbour canals will improve navigational safety for all canal users.

 Find out more about the proposed development and operation of Council's Ningi DMMF.
 Subscribe to keep up to date with the progress of this project and receive updates.